bengera/single-page-developer-portfolio/README.md

 # Frontend Mentor - Single page developer portfolio

-This is a solution to the [Intro component with sign-up form on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-component-with-signup-form-5cf91bd49edda32581d28fd1).
+This is a solution to the [Single page developer portfolio on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-component-with-signup-form-5cf91bd49edda32581d28fd1).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-## Overview
-Quick Challenge to become more aquainted with forms and how validation works.

 ## The challenge